 But Wait!
 Don’t Forget My Ticket Discount!

 One of the best things about being a Royal Ambassador for Dutch Wonderland is having the ability to pass on a special ticket discount to my readers.
 So, when there isn’t a ticket special going on make sure to use the code: summerblog19 at check out to receive $5 off one-day tickets, making the price $39.99 per ticket.
 Or click my Ambassador deal link.

 Deal link: https://www.dutchwonderland.com/BlogReader

 Super Duper Bonus!
 Free Printable!

-During our visit to the park we weren’t able to go on every ride.
+During our visit to the park, we weren’t able to go on every ride.
 Dukes Lagoon was closed, and because it had been raining earlier in the day some of the other rides were closed as well.
 So, the next day I wondered what rides, attractions, and shows did we miss, and which ones did we need to make sure we go on next time.
 So, I made a printable.
 I call it the Kingdom Checklist!
-Best part is I am sharing it with you!
+The best part is I am sharing it with you!
 Print it out and take it to the park with you to make sure you enjoy all of the rides and attractions Dutch Wonderland has to offer.